JEE Main 2026 Jan 23 Shift 1, 2 Question Paper (OUT) with Solution PDF - Download Shift wise Analysis

 JEE Main 2026 Jan 23 Shift 2 Question papers

-The shift 2 Jan 23 JEE Main unofficial question paper PDF download links will be updated here when they are made available.
+The shift 2 Jan 23 JEE Main official question paper PDF download links are given in the table.

 JEE Main 2026 January 23 Shift 2 Paper Analysis